AdaCompNUS/moped/README.md

 ## Overview

 Our Adacomp Lab aims to build robots that think and act like humans.
-One important application is autonomous driving, especially driving in heavy traffic with heterogeous agents (illustrated in the video below).
+One important application is autonomous driving, especially driving in heavy traffic with heterogeneous agents (illustrated in the video below).

 https://user-images.githubusercontent.com/24559595/156963306-826d55e8-5051-44b7-a7d6-f06f54d2989e.mp4